hakanolgun/notes-from-books/Economy/2019-the_narrow_corridor.md

 "If any two men desire the same thing which they cannot bot enjoy, they become enemies... endeavor to destroy one an other."

-Anarchy emerges when men live without a common power to keep them all in awe.
-Hobbes dubbed this common power the **Leviathan** or **Common-Wealth** or **state** interchangeably.
-Solution to Warre is to create a centralized authority.
+Anarchy emerges when men live without a common power to keep them all in awe.Solution to Warre is to create a centralized authority.

 Hobbes understood that the all-powerful Leviathan would be feared.
 But better to fear one powerful Leviathan than to fear everybody.